L4w1i3t/Lehran-Engine/README.md

    - Custom splash screen with fade effects (3.5 seconds)
    - Title screen with your game's name and assigned music
    - Menu navigation (New Game/Load/Exit)
-   - Audio playback based on your assignments
+   - 5 save slots with JSON and binary backup formats
+   - Data-driven scene system (loads from JSON files)
+   - Background and music loading per scene
+   - Dialogue system with speaker names and text wrapping
+   - Platform-specific save directories (AppData on Windows)
-   - Graceful handling of missing audio files (no crashes)
+   - Graceful handling of missing assets (no crashes)
 5. The build folder contains:
    - Your game executable (renamed to your project name)
-   - SDL2.dll, SDL2_ttf.dll, SDL2_mixer.dll
-   - Audio codec DLLs (vorbis.dll, vorbisfile.dll, ogg.dll, wavpackdll.dll)
+   - All 14 SDL2 and codec DLLs
-   - data/ folder with all JSON files
+   - data/ folder with all JSON files including scenes/
    - assets/ folder with all your game assets
    - README.txt with instructions for players